suriyaaos/suriyaaos/INSTALL.md

 ## Run Vagrant

 Download the .zip-File and extract it.
-If you want to run it on Windows 8.1 put the folder under `C:\YourUsername`.
+If you want to run it on Windows 10 put the folder under `C:\User\YourUsername`.
-I put that under `C:\Suriyaa`.
+I put that under `C:\Users\Suriyaa`.

 After that type this into your command line: